Karen (orangutan): Early life and family

-Karen, also known as "Kare-Bear", a Sumatran orangutan, was born at San Diego Zoo on 11 June 1992 to nine-year-old mother Karta and father Otis.
+Karen, also known as "Kare-Bear", a Sumatran orangutan, was born at the San Diego Zoo on 11 June 1992 to nine-year-old mother Karta and father Otis.

 After 1995, Karta lost six infants over the course of 15 years.
 Observations eventually led to the discovery of Karta's difficulties in breastfeeding due to her small nipples.
 Her babies were either stillborn or could not latch on and therefore failed to thrive.

 The zookeepers observed that Karen was not being nursed in the first few days of life and she was therefore removed from Karta.
 On reintroducing her back to Karta, no change was seen and Karen was removed again to be handraised.
 Karta was subsequently sent to Adelaide Zoo in November 1992 and Karen was adopted by orangutan Josephine.

 Karen was found to have a heart murmur at a health check-up at the age of two, after it was noted that she was not growing at the appropriate speed.
 Tests then confirmed a penny-size hole in the heart.
 At the time, Karen weighed 22 lb and her condition was considered fatal without surgical correction.